 More often than not, contested divorces get a trial date to allow you and your spouse to voice your arguments in front of the judge.
-Both parties may require attorneys to ensure that all the legal obligations are fulfilled.
+Both parties may require attorneys to ensure that all the legal obligations are fulfilled and rights are preserved.

 A contested divorce can cost considerably more than if the divorcees opted for an uncontested dissolution of marriage.
 Contested divorces are not only costly but can also drag on for months or years due to the investigation, discovery, subpoenas witness interviews, and many other aspects.